pipelight/nixos-tidy/README.md

 ## Home-merger (better separation of concerns)

+Merge a nixOs module and its home-manager equivalent module in a single module.
-**Internaly uses home-manager**.
+_Internaly uses home-manager_.

 ### Problem

-When using home-manager you can find yourself with an unflexible configuration that can't be shared without substential rewritting efforts because:
+**When using home-manager** you can find yourself with an unflexible configuration that can't be shared without substential rewritting efforts because: